 Going back to foam, please take a look, carefully, at this picture: It looks pretty, at first glance, right?
 But what do you see when you look at those cushions a bit more closely?

-Save and buy the very finest seat and interior construction once, and you’ll never have to buy again.
-You can find the finest overall interior construction from companies like E.J.
+Save and buy the very finest seat and interior construction once, and you won’t be sorry!
+You can find the finest overall interior sofa construction from companies like E.J.
 Victor, Tomlinson Lambeth, Century Furniture, Hickory Chair, Thayer Coggin and, headquartered in the UK, George Smith Furniture is the touchstone.

 This home in Athens, GA is furnished with George Smith upholstery.

-The picture below, is from one of America’s finest manufacturers, Century Furniture.
-See their educational and beautifully executed video series about how their furniture is made, constructed and finished by clicking here.
+The picture below is from one of Century Furniture.
+You can watch their educational and beautifully executed video series about how their furniture is made, constructed and finished by clicking here.

 Companies like Century are able to secure and use any interior filling that you would like to specify, and can execute any type of custom upholstery, but, keep in mind, that could change the warranty if they’re not as familiar with the performance characteristics as what they have already in their line.